-That is, not entirely, but enough for him to return to work, half-heartedly socialize with his peers, and even sit through a several family dinners.
+That is, not entirely, but enough for him to return to work, halfheartedly socialize with his peers, and even sit through several family dinners.
 Though life went on around him, surrounded him, he no longer felt he was part of it.
-Six months after the truth, on the surface, Ichigo was functioning again, but more and more he felt as he was: dead.
+Over half a year after the truth, on the surface, Ichigo was functioning again, but more and more he felt as he really was: dead.

 Winter passed, as did spring, and the seasons let up to a mild summer.
 On a sunny day with a light breeze Ichigo met up with his old friends, friends who once fought next to him, supported him, believed in him.
-He had not seen any of them for at least half a year, he had made excuses for every opportunity to meet up before that, but Orihime and Ishida were visiting Japan for the first time in a year a half, and he simply could not say no.
+He had not seen any of them for months, he had made excuses for every opportunity to meet up before that, but Orihime and Ishida were visiting Japan for the first time in a year a half, and he simply could not say no.